Metropolitan Avenue station (BMT Jamaica Line): History

 This station was built as part of the Dual Contracts.
 It opened on July 3, 1918 by the Brooklyn Union Elevated Railroad, an affiliate of the Brooklyn Rapid Transit Company, after the removal of Atlantic Avenue Rapid Transit service from Dunton LIRR station, and closed on April 15, 1985, with the Q49 bus replacing it until December 11, 1988.
 The Q49 bus was discontinued when the rest of the Jamaica Line was connected to the Archer Avenue Subway.

 Both the Metropolitan Avenue and Queens Boulevard stations were demolished in late 1990.
-The Jamaica–Van Wyck station, opened on December 11, 1988, is directly underneath the site of the former Metropolitan Avenue station and replaces the two former Jamaica Line stations.
+The Jamaica–Van Wyck station, opened on December 11, 1988, has an entrance directly across the street from Metropolitan Avenue's former northeastern stair.

 Station layout

 This elevated station had two tracks and two side platforms, with space for a third track in the center.
+The station had two entrances, one at 132nd Street, and another just west of Metropolitan Avenue.

 A short stretch of third track was added for use as a lay-up or storage track, along with a scissor crossover near the temporary Queens Boulevard terminal in 1976, in anticipation of the line being cut back from 168th Street.